r360rn/r360rn.github.io/Kubernetes/ClusterArchitecture.md

 # Master node

 The main reason for this role is to control everything what happens in cluster.
-Also all requests goes through Master Nodes component called **API server**.
+Also all requests goes through Master Node's component called **API server**.
+When you creating some resourse through a command **kubectl**, which is main tool for communicating with API server, another component looks to free resources and other workload-specific requirements on Worker Nodes and assigns requested resources.

 # Worker node